 Add your property purchase price and any cash deposit to see your bond amounts before and after the subsidy, your new monthly repayment, and the total lifetime interest saving the subsidy creates.
 The subsidy is applied as a direct reduction to your bond — it functions like a large cash deposit paid by government on your behalf.

-Use the Bond Affordability Calculator to confirm how much SA banks will lend you alongside your FLISP subsidy.
+Know your subsidy — now confirm your affordability.
+Use the Bond Affordability Calculator to see exactly how much SA banks will lend you alongside your FLISP subsidy.

 Bond Affordability Calculator →